-Telecommunications equipment in some North American networks must conform to hardware requirements to avoid damage or malfunction imposed by environmental stressors such as seismic events.
+Telecommunications equipment on some North American networks must conform to hardware requirements to avoid damage or malfunction imposed by environmental stressors such as seismic events.
+Installed equipment is susceptible to temperature, humidity, vibration, and contamination, and malfunctions pose a risk to safety and efficiency.
+Vibration, in particular, can inflict damage during transport and natural disasters or introduce fatigue over a longer duration.

-The Network Equipment Building System (NEBS) created the Telcordia GR-63-CORE standard (formerly Bellcore) that defines the spatial and environmental criteria for equipment in these regions.
+The Network Equipment Building System (NEBS™) created the Telcordia GR-63-CORE standard (formerly Bellcore) that defines the “minimum spatial and environmental criteria” for equipment in these regions.

 Bellcore/Telcordia GR-63 Criteria

-GR-63-CORE defines operation, storage, and transportation criteria in the event of a shock, vibration, or earthquake and provides a required response spectrum.
+The document’s vibration environmental criteria define equipment operation, storage, and transportation in the event of a shock, vibration, or earthquake.
+Exposure may include:

-The test engineer must survey the permanent structural and mechanical damage following the test.
-The standard defines permanent structural damage as the deformation of any load-bearing element of the equipment or any connection failure.
+Following testing, the engineer must survey the permanent structural and mechanical damage following the test.
+The document defines permanent structural damage as “the deformation of any load-bearing element of the equipment” or a connection failure.
 Mechanical damage is any dislocation or separation of components.
-For frame-level testing, any permanent structural or mechanical damage constitutes a failure.
+For frame-level testing, permanent structural or mechanical damage constitutes a failure.

-The process for running the test standard may look as follows:
+The process for running a test may look as follows:

-- Verify the functionality and condition of the device under test.
+- Verify the functionality and condition of the test item.

-- Subject the equipment to the provided waveform.
+- Subject the equipment to the provided synthsized earthquake waveform.

 - Record the displacement and acceleration data.